yexin01/ing-sw-2023-ye-rossi-rondi-russo/README.md

 - Resilience to disconnections ✅

 ## HOW TO START THE GAME
-Inside the "deliverables" directory there are two folders - 'jar for Windows and MacOs Intel' and 'jar for Windows and MacOs M1' - each containing a single jar file `ing-sw-2023-ye-rossi-rondi-russo.jar`.
+Inside the "deliverables" directory there are two folders - `jar for Windows and MacOs Intel` and `jar for Windows and MacOs M1` - each containing a single jar file `ing-sw-2023-ye-rossi-rondi-russo.jar`.

 It is highly recommended to use a jar specifically built for your operative system.